opendocsg/slw-judgments-backfill/2014_SGHC_155/report.md

 **_Is the Liquidator objective?_**

 27     PwC submits that the Liquidator is not exercising his power under s 285 for a proper purpose.
-Citing _Korea Asset Management Corp v Daewoo Singapore Pte Ltd (in liquidation)_ [2004] 1 SLR(R) 671 (“ _KAMC_ ”), PwC asserts that any liquidator making such an application should be seen to be properly wearing the mantle of objective neutrality untarnished by any special interest, including considerations of his own fee.
+Citing _Korea Asset Management Corp v Daewoo Singapore Pte Ltd (in liquidation)_ <span class="citation">[2004] 1 SLR(R) 671</span> (“ _KAMC_ ”), PwC asserts that any liquidator making such an application should be seen to be properly wearing the mantle of objective neutrality untarnished by any special interest, including considerations of his own fee.
 In this case, the Liquidator does not meet this standard because:

  (a) he is represented by the same solicitors as acted for BNY in presenting CWU 195;